MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- Defense Against Gradient Leakage Attacks via Learning to Obscure Data. [[paper]](https://arxiv.org/abs/2206.00769)
+  - Yuxuan Wan, Han Xu, Xiaorui Liu, Jie Ren, Wenqi Fan, Jiliang Tang.
+  - Key Word: Gradient Leakage Defenses.
+  - <details><summary>Digest</summary> We propose a new defense method to protect the privacy of clients' data by learning to obscure data.
+Our defense method can generate synthetic samples that are totally distinct from the original samples, but they can also maximally preserve their predictive features and guarantee the model performance.
+Furthermore, our defense strategy makes the gradient leakage attack and its variants extremely difficult to reconstruct the client data.

+- Dataset Distillation using Neural Feature Regression. [[paper]](https://arxiv.org/abs/2206.00719)
+  - Yongchao Zhou, Ehsan Nezhadarya, Jimmy Ba.
+  - Key Word: Dataset Condensation; Continual Learning; Membership Inference Defenses.
+  - <details><summary>Digest</summary> we address these challenges using neural Feature Regression with Pooling (FRePo), achieving the state-of-the-art performance with an order of magnitude less memory requirement and two orders of magnitude faster training than previous methods.
+The proposed algorithm is analogous to truncated backpropagation through time with a pool of models to alleviate various types of overfitting in dataset distillation.
+FRePo significantly outperforms the previous methods on CIFAR100, Tiny ImageNet, and ImageNet-1K.
+Furthermore, we show that high-quality distilled data can greatly improve various downstream applications, such as continual learning and membership inference defense.

+- Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data. [[paper]](https://arxiv.org/abs/2206.00686)
+  - Huancheng Chen, Haris Vikalo.
+  - Key Word: Federated Learning; Differential Privacy.
+  - <details><summary>Digest</summary> We propose FedDPMS (Federated Differentially Private Means Sharing), an FL algorithm in which clients deploy variational auto-encoders to augment local datasets with data synthesized using differentially private means of latent data representations communicated by a trusted server.
+Such augmentation ameliorates effects of data heterogeneity across the clients without compromising privacy.

+- FETA: Fairness Enforced Verifying, Training, and Predicting Algorithms for Neural Networks. [[paper]](https://arxiv.org/abs/2206.00553)
+  - Kiarash Mohammadi, Aishwarya Sivaraman, Golnoosh Farnadi.
+  - Key Word: Fairness; Verification.
+  - <details><summary>Digest</summary> We study the problem of verifying, training, and guaranteeing individual fairness of neural network models.
+A popular approach for enforcing fairness is to translate a fairness notion into constraints over the parameters of the model.
+However, such a translation does not always guarantee fair predictions of the trained neural network model.
+To address this challenge, we develop a counterexample-guided post-processing technique to provably enforce fairness constraints at prediction time.

+- Privacy for Free: How does Dataset Condensation Help Privacy? [[paper]](https://arxiv.org/abs/2206.00240)
+  - Tian Dong, Bo Zhao, Lingjuan Lyu. *ICML 2022*
+  - Key Word: Privacy; Dataset Condensation.
+  - <details><summary>Digest</summary> We for the first time identify that dataset condensation (DC) which is originally designed for improving training efficiency is also a better solution to replace the traditional data generators for private data generation, thus providing privacy for free.
+To demonstrate the privacy benefit of DC, we build a connection between DC and differential privacy, and theoretically prove on linear feature extractors (and then extended to non-linear feature extractors) that the existence of one sample has limited impact (O(m/n)) on the parameter distribution of networks trained on m samples synthesized from n(n≫m) raw samples by DC.

 - FaceMAE: Privacy-Preserving Face Recognition via Masked Autoencoders. [[paper]](https://arxiv.org/abs/2205.11090) [[code]](https://github.com/kaiwang960112/FaceMAE)
   - Kai Wang, Bo Zhao, Xiangyu Peng, Zheng Zhu, Jiankang Deng, Xinchao Wang, Hakan Bilen, Yang You.
   - Key Word: Privacy; Face Recognition.